 While such restrictions are common, it doesn’t make them any less frustrating to television fans who are located outside the Australian viewing area.
 While some Aussie TV content is available via syndication, or on services like Hulu and Netflix, a great amount of it is not available outside of Australia.

-When a user’s computer or mobile, streaming or gaming device connects to the internet, it’s automatically assigned an IP address.
+When a user’s computer or other device connects to the internet, it’s assigned an IP address.

-This address acts as an identifier, allowing servers on the web to know who is requesting their content and where to send the requested information when it is retrieved.
+This address acts as an identifier, allowing servers on the web to know who is requesting their content and where to send the requested information.
 The address acts much like a mailing address does for snail mail and packages.

-If you show up as residing in another nation, they can then block you from accessing their content.
+If you show up as residing in another country, Australian television providers can then block you from accessing their content.

-How Can I Watch Blocked Australian Television Content?
+How Can I Watch Blocked Australian TV Overseas?

-As you might think, the easiest way to access Australia-only streaming content is to use an IP address located down under.
-And short of moving to Australia (which is a lovely country; you really should visit it sometime), the easiest way to get an Australian IP address is to use a VPN provider that offers servers located in that country.
+The easiest way to access Australia-only streaming content is to use an IP address located down under.
+Short of flying back, the easiest way to get an Australian IP address is to use a Virtual Private Network (VPN) that offers servers located in that country.

-When a VPN user logs in to their favorite provider, their internet connection is assigned a new IP address, making it appear that they are located somewhere else, be it in the next state or on the other side of the world.
+When a user connects to a VPN server, their internet connection is assigned a new IP address, making it appear that they are located somewhere else, be it in the next state or on the other side of the world.